Farah42/EGPB/README.md

 Additionally, the dataset considers global events that may impact gold prices, which were categorized into groups and collected from three distinct sources: Al-Jazeera website spanning from 2022 to 2019, Investing website spanning from 2018 to 2016, and Yahoo Finance website spanning from 2007 to 2001.

-The events data were then divided into multiple groups:
+These events data were then divided into multiple groups:

 •	Economic data